The moment she was told that her daughter was missing, Stephanie Johnson was sure she was dead.

 “I had no way to watch her around the clock in Houston and had it in my head that she needed to be where there was closer supervision,” she says.

 In retrospect, though, Stephanie thinks sending Anne-Christine away was “the biggest mistake of my entire life.”
 Though Lee was a conscientious and caring dad, Anne-Christine felt her mom had abandoned her, and their connection never fully recovered, she believes.

-When Anne-Christine was 14 and about to start high school, Lee returned to Houston with her and the other kids.
+Later that year, Lee returned to Houston with Anne-Christine and the other kids.
 By this time, Lee and Stephanie were divorced, and though they shared legal custody of the children, Stephanie agreed to let them live with Lee.

 She found Anne-Christine a local therapist and saw all the kids as much as she could.